 Overleaf is a startup and social enterprise that builds modern collaborative authoring tools for scientists — like Google Docs for Science.
-We have over two million registered users from around the world.
 Our primary product is an online, real time collaborative editor for papers, theses, technical reports and other documents written in the LaTeX markup language.

 Overleaf was founded by two mathematicians who were inspired by their own experiences in academia to create a better solution for scientific collaboration and communication.
-Now we are a team of thirty with about a dozen developers, based mainly in and around the UK and in the US.
+Now we are a team of thirty, based mainly in and around the UK and in the US.